• Skip to primary navigation

 1. Homemade hibiscus syrup: add the water and sugar or agave to a medium saucepan and bring that to a boil for high heat then remove it from the heat and add the dried hibiscus (or 4-5 tea bags) and let it steep for 10 minutes.
 Strain it and discard the the hibiscus.

-2. Prep the cocktail glass: run a slice of lime around the outside of the glass and dip the rim into margarita salt and set aside.
+2. Prep the cocktail glass: run a wedge of lime around the rim of a margarita glass and dip it into margarita salt and set aside.

 3. Make the margarita: pour the hibiscus flower syrup into a cocktail shaker with the tequila, triple sec, lime juice and fresh strawberries.
 Use a tamper or the back of a spoon to muddle all of the ingredients together and break down the strawberries.
 Add a handful of ice cubes then close the lid and shake well.

-4. Serve: Fill the glass with ice and strain the margarita into the cup.
-Top them off with club soda or ginger beer for a bubble option then garnish them with fresh mint, thyme, strawberries, a lime slice, orange peels or a whole flower to keep them fancy.
+4. Serve: Fill the prepared glasses with ice and strain the margarita into the cup.
+Top them off with club soda or ginger beer for a bubble option then garnish them with fresh mint, thyme, strawberries, a slice of lime, orange peels or a whole flower to keep them fancy.

 Recipe Variations